Common driving offences

 Driving without entitlement

-- Any driver convicted of a bad driving offence whilst unlicensed or disqualified should receive a custodial sentence for the crime.
+- Any driver convicted of a bad driving offence whilst unlicensed or disqualified, and those who persistently break driving bans or go on driving despite not being entitled to do so for some reason, should receive a custodial sentence for the crime.

 Download full campaigns briefing: